 Sparta did live on as an independent power for the next two centuries, but the city never wielded real power again.
 Sparta had no part in the conquests of Alexander the Great, and the city was eventually conquered, along with the rest of Greece, by the Romans in the mid-second century BC.

 Today, the ruins of ancient Sparta exist on the outskirts of the modern city of Sparti – founded by King Otto of Greece in 1834.
 A good proportion of the remains you see today are actually from the Roman period and few are well preserved.

 Unlike Athens, Spartan culture never led to grand building projects and consequently few historic structures remain.
 Visitors to Sparta can see the remains of the ancient theatre of Sparta, the nearby Roman shops, the partially-preserved sanctuary of Artemis Orthia, and the site that is said to be the tomb of Spartan King Leonidas.

-The Sparta Archeological Museum is also worth a visit and contains artifacts from the various archeological digs.
+The Sparta Archaeological Museum is also worth a visit and contains artefacts from various archaeological digs.

 Getting to Sparta

 From the centre of Laconia, the ruins of Sparta are reachable in around 20 minutes by car via Epar.Od.
 Spartis-Agiou Dimitriou.
 For the more intrepid traveller, the ruins are reachable by foot in around 3 hours via the same route.

 Immerse yourself in classical history by stepping into the world of Ancient Greece.
 Here's our pick of 10 essential sites to visit.

 Alongside its contributions to philosophy, astrology, and medicine, Greece's sites from classical antiquity have stood the test of time.
 Here are 10 must-see sites for any visiting history enthusiast.